jayjay-a/Maplestory-Patch-Logs/README.md

      - Other Events: Beast Tamer Creation
      - Other Events: Zero Creation
      - Other Events: New Journey
-     - Other Events: Sunny Sunday
+     - Other Events: Sunny Sunday (Shining Star Force Time)
      - Other Events: Spell Trace Fever Event
 </details>